CCMCAGP/infidel-sensor/docs/firmware.rst

     Input values for Table [IDX],[ADC],[DIA um] like (1,619,2090)
     Input:

-Input this string: ``1,503,2000`` Means, Table Index 1 (Command "3"), ADC Val 503, Diameter 3
+Input this string: ``1,503,2000`` (without brackets).
+This means, Table Index 1, ADC Val 503, Diameter 2

-Repeat this for the next two Ddiameter (1,7mm, 1,4 mm) and write the values to the sensor.
+Repeat this for the next two diameters (1,7mm, 1,4 mm) and write the values to the sensor.

 At the end check the settings with Command "3".